-This work presents results of a study conducted to assess the perceived tangible and intangible losses and costs incurred by the residential sector in the city of Riyadh due to severe electric power outages that lead to energy interruptions and curtailments.
-It has focussed on the implementation and utilization of practical and theoretical tools for evaluating essential factors for reducing power outages and energy interruptions based on explicit consideration of consumer perception and evaluation to the interruptions impacts and consequences.
+This work presents results of a study conducted to assess the perceived tangible and intangible losses and costs incurred by the residential sector in the city of Riyadh due to severe electric power outages that lead to energy shortages and curtailments.
+It has focussed on the implementation and utilization of practical and theoretical tools for evaluating essential factors for reducing power outages and energy shortages based on explicit consideration of consumer perception and evaluation to the shortages impacts and consequences.
 The results reveal that these outages result in consumer's deprivation from domestic activities, social ceremonies, usage of certain essential appliances and food spoilage.
-These outages, naturally, cause consumer's discomfort, distress and anxiety of which are intangible losses and cannot be quantified in monetary values.
+These outages, naturally, cause consumer's discomfort, distress and anxiety which are intangible losses and cannot be quantified in monetary values.
 Two approaches have been developed and utilized.
-The first one is based on a consumer's survey to estimate his perceived costs if outages occur in specific periods and last for longer durations and also based on his "willingness-to-pay" opinion to avoid these outages consequences.
+The first one is based on a consumer's survey to estimate his perceived costs.
+Outages occur in specific periods and last for longer durations and his willingness-to-pay opinion to avert these outages consequences.
 The second approach focussed on developing a mathematical model to complement the survey approach as this model can decrease the size of the problem complexity associated with consumer lack of experience in evaluating and assessing the worth of service reliability and quality.